-We follow the Chris Quigley Curriculum, where meaningful links are made between subjects so that schemas can be built and connections between neural pathways strengthened.
+We make meaningful links between subjects so that schemas can be built and connections between neural pathways strengthened.

 We plan using milestones to ensure progression year on year.
 Our pedagogical approach is that of mastery - which focuses on deep understanding and questioning, rather than cognitive overload and rapid coverage of content.